 Not everyone sticks to a single device when buying from you.
 In fact, more people are moving between devices, from the web to mobile to apps, before turning into paying customers.
 Measuring analytics across devices is still in its infancy, but it is becoming a more significant field of interest for those in ecommerce.

-Once tracking of usage across multiple devices becomes more sophisticated, the processes of testing, tweaking and optimising the user experience still further can be set in motion.
+Once tracking of usage across multiple devices become more sophisticated, the processes of testing, tweaking and optimising the user experience still further can be set in motion.
 This will unlock even more value for ecommerce retailers, through providing further detailed insights into how the same people respond to their offering across platforms.

 Attribution modelling provides the basis for calculating ROI, and thereby tailoring your marketing strategy to deliver optimal results.
-Assigning value to something in or related to your funnel is important, because it makes it possible to calculate your return.
+Assigning value to something in or related to your funnel is important because it makes it possible to calculate your return.
 Attribution modelling looks at the best possible actions to which you should attach value, so you can focus your marketing spending and resources on those that offer the strongest return.